glaubervilane/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone AJAX-based that uses JQuery, HTML5 and plain ol' CSS3.

-This repository is the way to help to improve front end skills along of using HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills as well as implementing responsive designs.
+This repository is the way to help to improve front end skills along of using HTML, CSS, JS, jQuery and AJAX, Node, Express back-end skills as well as implementing responsive designs.

 ## Getting Started